Womens Institute for Family Health

 Womens Institute for Family Health - Philadelphia, PA

 Womens Institute For Family Health is a treatment center located at 5936 Chestnut Street, 1st Floor in the 19139 zip code in Philadelphia, PA.
 It is operated by a private non-profit organization.
-Womens Institute For Family Health provides relapse prevention from naltrexone, prescribes suboxone and naltrexone administration.
-Some of the treatment approaches used by Womens Institute For Family Health include relapse prevention treatment, substance use counseling approach and motivational interviewing.
-Womens Institute For Family Health also specializes in detox services and offers inpatient opioid detox.
-Womens Institute For Family Health provides outpatient detoxification, regular outpatient treatment and outpatient services.
-It also provides residential substance use treatment and inpatient detox.
-Other addiction treatment offered includes gambling disorder treatment.
+Womens Institute For Family Health provides buprenorphine detoxification, administers naltrexone and relapse prevention from naltrexone.
+Some of the treatment approaches used by Womens Institute For Family Health include relapse prevention treatment, motivational incentives and anger management.
+Womens Institute For Family Health also specializes in detox services and offers inpatient opioid detoxification.
+Womens Institute For Family Health provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient detox.
+It also provides inpatient detox services and residential substance use treatment.
+Other addiction treatment offered includes treatment for gambling disorder.

 Location: 5936 Chestnut Street, 1st Floor, Philadelphia, PA 19139